Y3GUO/cse15l-lab-reports/LAB 1/Lab_Report_1.md

    When we put a path to a directory after cd command, the system's working directory will change to the directory that we put in the command line as shown above.
 The working directory changed from /home to /home/lecutre1/messages.
 The reason we got the output is becuase we changed the directory to a new location.
 The output is not an error.
 3. **Path to a File<br>**
    ![Image](cd_file.png)<br>
-   When we put a path to a file after cd command, the system's
+   When we put a path to a file after cd command, the system's working directory did not change.
+The reason we got the output is because cd is a command to change directory, so if we put in a path to a non-directory location, there would be an error, and the working directory will not change.
+I would consider this an error because we entered a location that is not a directory to cd, and the system does not know what to do to this command.
 ### LS
 1. **No Argument<br>**
 2. **Path to a Directory<br>**